-Fifteen hours of course work are required in the biological and physical sciences, with a laboratory experience.
-Eight hours must be in physics (i.e., PHYS 221/223 & 222/224 for engineering majors or PHYS 141 &142 for engineering technology majors); four hours must be in Chemistry (i.e., CHEM 132 & 112), and three hours of course work in life (i.e., BIOL 104 or BIOL 105.
+Ten hours of course work is required in the biological and physical sciences, with a laboratory experience.
+Six hours must be in physics (i.e., PHYS 221 & 222 for engineering majors or PHYS 141 &142 for engineering technology majors) and four hours must be in Chemistry (i.e., CHEM 132 & 112).
 The two physics courses must be taken in a two-semester sequence.
+Also, three hours of course work is required in life science and must be either BIOL 104 or BIOL 105.